 If you’re looking for the ultimate day out with the family, look no further than Tangalooma Island Resort on Brisbane’s doorstep.
 Moreton Island is only a 75 minute ferry ride away from Brisbane, however you’ll be forgiven if you think you have taken an overseas trip with Tangalooma’s tropical palms and white beaches.
 The entire family had such a great time experiencing the array of activities on display and we can’t wait to head back across the Bay!

 What to Expect on a Tangalooma Island Resort Day Cruise

-You can expect island life at it’s best!
+You can expect island life at its best!
 Beautiful beaches, gorgeous views, amazing wildlife, delicious food and lots of fun island activities the whole family can enjoy together.
-All day cruises include a return transfers, lunch, resort access, free resort activities, eco ranger experiences and a beverage voucher.
-This means that dolphin talks, kookaburra feeding, beach volleyball, tennis, squash, playground,swimming pools and even a helicopter workshop are all included which is great.
-Of course there is also access to the beautiful beaches that surround Moreton Island so the whole family can hang out on the beach, make sandcastles and swim in the crystal clear waters.
+All Day Cruises include return transfers, resort access, lunch voucher, Eco Ranger experiences, free resort activities and a beverage voucher (for use during the boat transfer to or from the resort).
+Of course, there is also access to the beautiful golden sand beaches that line the shores of the Resort, so the whole family can hang out on the beach, make sandcastles and swim in the crystal clear waters.

 How much is a Tangalooma Island Resort Day Cruise?

 The cost of a day cruise depends on the package chosen.
 Tangalooma Island Resort offers five Day Cruise packages, including: